 Van Flandern suggested that if a planet had exploded between the orbits of Mars and Jupiter then debris would be scattered across the entire solar system.
 However, in only about 100,000 years, Van Flandern suggests, interactions with Jupiter (which would have swept up material or tossed a significant amount of it out of our solar system entirely) would leave only two kinds of debris that could survive over long periods of time for us to discover.

 One type of this debris is the collection of pieces scattered between Mars and Jupiter that didn’t come close to any planet and survive to this day as the minor planets of the asteroid belt.
 The other type are those pieces, remaining to be found, that would have been thrown to great distances from the Sun with no chance of interacting with the planets until they are pulled back to the inner solar system and toward the Sun.
-He suggests that some of these pieces have returned to the inner solar system for the first time in only the last 100,000 years and the planets have not yet had time to perturb these long period orbit objects into shorter orbits and clean them up.
+He suggests that some of these pieces have returned to the inner solar system for the first time in only the last 100,000 years and the planets have not yet had time to perturb these long period orbit objects into shorter orbits and cleaned them up.

 Van Flandern states that “The amazing thing is that comets match the description!
 Perhaps the most amazing of all, those that are visiting us for the first time since their birth are traveling on orbits with periods of three million years.
 We therefore know that if comets did originate with planetary break up they were born just that many years ago, which tells us when the planetary explosion took place.”